erickbytes/lofipython/content/blog/adding-city-name-autocomplete-to-a-django-form-with-jquery-+-ajax.rst

 .. image:: {static}/images/jQueryautocomplete.png
   :alt: adding autocomplete to a Django form with jQuery

+Note: to achieve the appearance of the form text box and autocomplete dropdown, I installed the `django-bootstrap-v5 python module <https://django-bootstrap-v5.readthedocs.io/en/latest/>`__

 This felt very rewarding to see once it was working.
 I stretched my abilities outside of coding only in Python to achieve this functionality in my website.